mikeSmith08/htbhf-smart-stub/README.md

 ### Current Balance

 Scenarios for the current balance request are based off the cardId returned from the createCard request, which is in turn based off the first name provided for that request.
+Both the available balance and ledger balance (unreconciled balance) will be returned and will always be the same amount.

 #### Scenario 1 - Default, Card prefix: 9